 About the Expert

-Smith is vice chair of the U.S. advisors to the U.S.-Japan Conference on Cultural and Educational Interchange (CULCON), a bi-national advisory panel of government officials and private sector members.
+Smith is chair of the Japan-U.S. Friendship Commission (JUSFC) and the U.S. advisors to the U.S.-Japan Conference on Cultural and Educational Interchange (CULCON), a binational advisory panel of government officials and private-sector members.
+She teaches as an adjunct professor at the Asian studies department of Georgetown University and serves on the board of its Journal of Asian Affairs.
 She also serves on the advisory committee for the U.S.-Japan Network for the Future program of the Maureen and Mike Mansfield Foundation.
-She teaches as an adjunct professor at the Asian Studies Department of Georgetown University and serves on the board of its Journal of Asian Affairs.
-She earned her MA and PhD degrees from the department of political science at Columbia University.

 Smith earned her MA and PhD from the political science department at Columbia University.

 - CULCON/Japan-United States Friendship Commission, vice chair

 - Georgetown University, adjunct professor

 - Mansfield Foundation U.S.-Japan Next Generation Leaders Program, senior advisor